Off-Belief Learning: Hanabi Experiments

-\textbf{OBL Hierarchy in Hanabi.} We can repeat the OBL training process to get OBL level $i+1$ using level $i$ as new $\pi_0$.
-In practice, we can drastically speed up the training of next level belief and policy by loading weights from the previous level as a start point.
-We train three additional levels and the evaluation results are shown in Table~\ref{tab:tab:hanabi-result} and Figure~\ref{fig:hanabi-card-knowlege}.
-For comparison, we show results of Other-Play applied on the same network architecture as OBL.
+\textbf{OBL Hierarchy in Hanabi.} As described in Section~\ref{sec:iteratedobl}, we can repeat the OBL training process to get OBL level $i+1$ using level $i$ as the new $\pi_0$.
+In practice, we can speed up the training of next level belief and policy by loading weights from the previous level as a start point.

+We train three additional levels and the evaluation results are shown in Table~\ref{tab:tab:hanabi-result}.
+OBL level 2 infers beliefs over unseen cards assuming other agents are more likely to take good actions and to share factual information about useful cards the way OBL level 1 would, and so on for higher levels.
+Since other agents, even if they have unknown conventions, will also often act this way, these beliefs are sufficiently robust that OBL level 2 achieves even better scores than OBL level 1 with Clone Bot and with all other tested agents.

+For comparison, we show results of OP applied on the same network architecture as OBL.
+The OP agents are also trained with the auxiliary task from the original paper.
 We see from the table that both SP and XP of OBL gradually increase after each level.
-The final SP performance is similar to that of Other-Play while the XP score is significantly higher, showing that OBL is a better method for zero-shot coordination.
-OBL also performs significantly better when playing with a diverse set of unseen partners.
-Note that Other-Play gets high scores with Rank Bot because Rank Bot is randomly chosen from the five Other-Play training runs.
-Based on its performance with Clone Bot, it is probable that OBL would achieve much better performance than Other-Play when paired with real humans.
-From Figure~\ref{fig:hanabi-card-knowlege}, we can see that as we progress through OBL levels, the agents play fewer grounded cards and start to form conventions and infer playability based on counterfactuals.
-Unlike SP where conventions are formed implicitly and may seem arbitrary, OBL exhibits a consistent path of evolution that can be understood by reasoning through the behaviors of the lower level OBL policy.
-The final level OBL policy is the most similar to Clone Bot in how it decides to play cards.
+The final SP performance is similar to that of OP while the XP score is significantly higher, showing that OBL is a better method for zero-shot coordination.
+OBL also performs significantly better than OP when playing with a diverse set of unseen partners.
+Note that OP gets high scores with Rank Bot because Rank Bot is randomly chosen from the five OP training runs.
+Based on its performance with Clone Bot, it is probable that OBL would achieve much better performance than OP when paired with real humans.
+From Figure~\ref{fig:hanabi-card-knowlege}, we can see that as we progress through OBL levels, the agents play fewer grounded cards and start infer playability based on their partners' behaviors.
+Unlike SP where conventions are formed implicitly as each agent adapts to the random biases of its partner, OBL exhibits a consistent path of evolution that can be understood by reasoning through the behaviors of the lower level OBL policy.
+The final level of OBL is the most similar to Clone Bot in how it decides to play cards.

+\textbf{OBL in 3 Player Hanabi.} We also apply OBL to 3 player Hanabi and evaluate its performance in XP and playing with Clone Bot.
+All OBL levels perform better than OP in these two criteria.
+In XP, OBL (level 4) gets 23.02, which is significantly higher than the 17.36 of OP.
+When paired with Clone Bot, OP gets 12.18 while the highest score of OBL is 14.09 from level 2.
+The Clone Bot itself gets 17.46 in self-play.
+Due to the page limit the detailed results are available in Appendix~\ref{app:3player}.